Vlsir/Hdl21Schematics/readme.md

 #### Orientation

 All schematic elements operate on a "Manhattan style" orthogonal grid.
 Orient-able elements such as `Instance`s and `Port`s are similarly allowed rotation solely in 90 degree increments.
 Such elements may thus be oriented in a total of _eight_ distinct orientations: four 90 degree rotations, with an optional vertical reflection.
 Reflection and rotation of these elements are both applied about their origin locations.
+Note rotation and reflection are not commutative.
+If both a reflection and a nonzero rotation are applied to an element, the reflection is applied first.

 These orientations are translated to and from SVG `transform` attributes.
 SVG schematics use the `matrix` transform to capture the combination of orientation and location.
 SVG `matrix` transforms are [specified in six values](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform#matrix) defining a 3x3 matrix.
 Transforming by `matrix(a,b,c,d,e,f)` is equivalent to multiplying a vector `(x, y, 1)` by the matrix: